smartdevops2025-hub/Carebridge/README.md

-# Carebridge - Connecting families with care
+# Carebridge - Connecting Families with Care
-Care marketplace connecting patients with verified bystanders

 A two-sided service marketplace connecting patients with verified bystanders for hospital and home care support.